MAP

 Free afternoon

-In the morning, we will return to Lhasa airport for another incredible flight that will take us over the highest mountain range in the world.
-If the weather is good, it is possible to see five of the only fourteen mountains in the world that are over eight thousand meters high.
+In the morning, return to Lhasa airport for another incredible flight which will cross the highest mountain range in the world.
+In good weather, it is possible to see five of the only fourteen mountains in the world that are over eight thousand meters high.
 Back in Nepal, we will head to our hotel in our already familiar neighborhood.

 Time to enjoy our final moments of the trip.
 Free moments, always so requested, for each Traveller to explore and enjoy as they prefer: in bookstores, cafes, Buddhist art stores, handicrafts, clothing and mountain equipment, stupas, temples or monasteries in the already well-known regions of the city such as Patan, Thamel or Boudhnath, as each Traveller prefers.